ncatlab/nlab-content/pages/6239.md

   \tilde W(b \mathbb{R} \to \mathfrak{string})
 $$

-from prop. \ref{ShiftedWeilAlgebra} and obtain the desired factorization, spring as the composite
+from prop. \ref{ShiftedWeilAlgebra} and obtain the desired factorization,  as the composite

 $$
   \array{